Core Concepts

 • When an item is deleted, it disappears from all connected receivers

 If the SSE connection drops (network hiccup, tunnel reconnect), the receiver automatically reconnects after a 3-second backoff.
+After reconnecting, the queue is refreshed to catch any items missed during the gap.
 A connection status badge in the UI shows whether the event stream is live.

 The sender saves your DevTunnels login (OAuth tokens) to preferences.json so you do not have to re-authenticate on every run.

 Use cloud-share-sender --reset to clear the saved DevTunnels login and re-authenticate.
-Use cloud-share-receiver --no-prompt to skip the startup prompt entirely (useful in scripts when URL and secret are provided via flags).
+Use cloud-share-receiver --no-prompt to skip the startup prompt entirely (useful in scripts when --url/--code and --secret are provided via flags).